 Reptiles (1989, current version made in 2013) by Huang Yong Ping

-It explores the cultural connections and conflicts between the East and the West and is arranged according to fengshui (Chinese geomancy) principles.
-Paradoxically, this interrupts the flow of the exhibition space
+It explores the cultural connections and conflicts between the East and the West, and it is arranged according to fengshui (Chinese geomancy) principles.
+Paradoxically, this interrupts the flow of the exhibition space.

 Reptiles was made at a time where artists began to explore using ordinary materials for purposes that were unfamiliar to audiences, which developed into a new kind of artistic approach.